Thyroid Removal Surgery

 Overview

-Thyroid gland is a small organ with a bridge-like structure called isthmus, which connects two lobes, located at the base of the anterior neck.
+The thyroid gland is a small organ with a bridge-like structure called the isthmus, which connects two lobes at the anterior neck's base.

-The thyroid gland produces hormones that regulate the metabolism of your body.
-The elevation of thyroid hormones (hyperthyroidism) are manifested by high heart rate, excessive sweating, heat intolerance, muscle weakness, overactive bowel and accelerated metabolism, such as tremor.
+The thyroid gland produces hormones that regulate your body's metabolism.
+The elevation of thyroid hormones (hyperthyroidism) is manifested by high heart rate, excessive sweating, heat intolerance, muscle weakness, overactive bowel, and accelerated metabolism, such as tremors.

-Hypothyroidism, characterized by low thyroid hormones, is, as can be expected, characterized by a slowed down metabolism.
-While the thyroid gland regulates the body metabolism, the pituitary gland in our brain produces and secretes hormones that regulate the amount of hormones secreted by the thyroid gland.
+Hypothyroidism, characterized by low thyroid hormones, is, as can be expected, characterized by a slowed-down metabolism.
+While the thyroid gland regulates the body's metabolism, the pituitary gland in our brain produces and secretes hormones that regulate the amount of hormones secreted by the thyroid gland.

 Why is this procedure done?